Complete conservative dynamics for inspiralling compact binaries with spins at the fourth post-Newtonian order: Complete gauge-invariant relations to 4PN order with spins

 and the dots denote the terms up to 3.5PN order given in eq.~(5.1) of \cite{Levi:2015uxa}.
-Similarly, extending eq.~(5.2) of \cite{Levi:2015uxa} to 4PN order leads to
+Now, using eq.~\eqref{orbitalfrequency}, switching to the parameter $x\equiv\tilde{\omega}^{2/3}$, and plugging in $\tilde{r}(\tilde{L})$ from eq.~\eqref{rfuncofL}, we get the relation $x(\tilde{L})$.
+We then invert it to get $\tilde{L}(x)$, and similarly, extend eq.~(5.2) of \cite{Levi:2015uxa} to 4PN order, which leads to

-where $x=\tilde{\omega}^{2/3}$.
 This relation between the orbital angular momentum and the orbital frequency is in fact also gauge invariant for the configuration considered.
-The gauge invariant relations for the binding energy then read
+Again, using $\tilde{r}(\tilde{L})$ from eq.~\eqref{rfuncofL}, the binding energy as a function of the orbital angular momentum is defined as $e(\tilde{L})=\tilde{H}(\tilde{r}(\tilde{L}),\tilde{L})$.
+The gauge-invariant relations for the binding energy, using also $\tilde{L}(x)$ from eq.~\eqref{xfuncofL}, then read

-with the spin-dependent lower orders given in eqs.~(5.3) and (5.4) of \cite{Levi:2015uxa}, and the spin independent part given in \cite{Damour:2014jta}.
+with the spin-dependent lower orders given in eqs.~(5.3) and (5.4) of \cite{Levi:2015uxa}, and the spin-independent part given in \cite{Damour:2014jta}.
 The relation $e(x)$ can be directly applied to improve the phasing of gravitational waveforms for the GW detectors.